 How do you get 10,000 people to visit an art museum on opening day during the Great Depression?
 You create a controversy, or at lease encourage one.
 Read what Diego Rivera did in Detroit!

-In 1927 luckily before the Great Depression, the Detroit Institute of Art (DIA) was founded.
+In 1927, luckily before the Great Depression, the Detroit Institute of Art (DIA) was founded.
 Thanks to Henry Ford, Detroit was becoming a prosperous city and this helped the museum’s collections become impressive.
 In 1932, Edsel Ford, Henry Ford’s son, and William Valentiner, DIA’s Art Director, commissioned Diego Rivera to paint the Garden Court of the museum.
 He was to be paid $10,000 and his only guideline was to relate the history of Detroit to the development of industry.
 He accepted.

 When Frida Kahlo and Diego Rivera arrived in Detroit, controversy was already brewing.
 The Great Depression hit Detroit especially hard and a few days before they arrived the Hunger March happened.
 Protesters demanding jobs marched to the River Rouge Plant where five people were killed and twenty were were wounded.
 This would be the same plant that Rivera would visit to create the sketches for his mural.
-With so few jobs available in the U.S., the public was not happy that a Mexican artist would be given the commission.
+With so few jobs available in the US, the public was not happy that a Mexican artist was given the commission.
 Other critics were concerned with Rivera’s Marxist beliefs.

 Rivera also painted red, yellow, black, and white nudes to represent the diverse workforce and the raw materials needed for the automobile industry.
 Many considered these nudes vulgar and pornographic.
 In the panels that represent the automobile assembly line, workers of all races are working together.
 Again, this was controversial.